lldj15/sinpol/README.md

 **How to report issues**

-Please use to report issues or bug reports.
+Please use [the github issues](https://github.com/lldj15/sinpol/issues) to report issues or bug reports.

 **Support**

-Please either use  to ask for support, or contact the authors directly using email.
+Please either use [the github issues](https://github.com/lldj15/sinpol/issues) to ask for support, or contact the author directly using email.